quephird/slox/README.md

 ### Native functions

 Instead of maintaining set of native functions in `Interpreter`'s constructor, they reside inside the `NativeFunction` enum.
 When the interpreter is constructed, it defines each of the native functions enumerated in `NativeFunction`.
 That keeps the responsibility of `Interpreter` clean and focused.

+### Standard library

+The interpreter also reads in a small standard library defined in a string.
+At this point, there are two class declarations for `List` and `Dictionary` classes and some associated methods are defined in each.
+The hope is that in the future, more things can be added here.

 # Unit testing